Register for RNFA training by August 31, 2020 and save up to $900.00 on tuition!

-One day I was in clinic and palpated an incisional hernia at one of the trochar sites on a young child who had undergone a recent appendectomy.
+One day I was in clinic and palpated an incisional hernia at one of the trocar sites on a young child who had undergone a recent appendectomy.
 I ordered an ultrasound and touched base with the attending surgeon.
 “What?” she exclaimed.
 “No way, we don’t even close those trocar sites–they are just 5-millimeter ports.”
 The child did turn out to have a hernia (it took a MRI to find it) and needed to have it repaired.
 However, that experience really sparked me into action–I realized that unless I actually got into the OR, my practice would plateau and I’d never be able to know such subtleties.

 The next week I researched First Assist programs and ultimately enrolled with NIFA.
 The training was wonderful.
 The six-day suture star workshop was incredibly well run, and I left feeling confident and prepared.
 Once I got into the Operating Room, multiple surgeons commented that they wished they had been given such extensive preparation when they were in medical school.
 One surgeon commented: “We got a four-hour suture lesion and that was it–we were on our own to figure the rest out ourselves.”
 Another surgeon invited me to start coming to the monthly medical student suture lesson to assist with teaching suture techniques and knot tying.